The cart is empty

 Pasta – No matter what those people on South Beach non-carb diet are telling you, pasta is not evil, especially if it only makes cameo appearances on your plate.
 Pasta is a great showcase for vegetables and healthy meats.
 We love our Spicy Sausage with Pasta and Broccoli.
 In this recipe we use less fatty Italian style chicken sausage instead of pork.
 Don’t let the broccoli scare you; it’s quite delicious in this dish.
 Plus, cruciferous vegetables are well-known cancer combatants and some of the best foods you can eat.

-Sweets and Deserts – Many people think of cookies, cake, and ice cream when they get a yearning for comfort in dessert.
+Sweets and Desserts – Many people think of cookies, cake, and ice cream when they get a yearning for comfort in dessert.
 And since cancer is tough enough without depriving yourself of life’s little sweet interludes, we’re not about to discourage indulging that sweet tooth.
-Our recipes for sweets keep health in mind, but they are still naughty (which is sort of the point, after all) so don’t get carried away.
+Our recipes for sweets keep health in mind, but they are still high in fat and sugar (which is sort of the point, after all) so don’t get carried away.
 If you are in the mood for ice cream try our Super-Simple Gelato.
 There’s no cream involved, and you’ll be surprised how easy it is to make a delicious frozen treat from just about any of the fruits around your house.
 Besides offering satisfaction, the gelato will provide free-radical capturing antioxidants.

 Our Pear and Ginger Upside-Down Cake is incredible, and the ginger will aid in digestion.
 Of course, no amount of ginger will help digestion if you eat the entire cake (a distinct temptation), so keep slices small and savor them slowly.
 Our Orangey Tofu Chocolate Pudding is even loved by those who cross the street when they see tofu coming.
 The silken tofu gives the perfect pudding consistency while supplying protein and antioxidants.
-And for an easy desert that will waft you straight to the tropics, try our Bananas Baked in Coconut.
-The recipe uses coconut oil, which provides healthy mono-saturated fat, and anti-microbials that can boost the immune system.
+And for an easy dessert that will waft you straight to the tropics, try our Bananas Baked in Coconut.